Table of Contents

 - Median age: 65 - 66 years (Haematologica 2012;97:270, Int J Clin Exp Pathol 2014;7:1042)

-- Rare, usually an incidental finding (Blood 2016;127:2375)
+- Rare; usually an incidental finding (Blood 2016;127:2375)

-- 2 cases of isolated and incidental in situ mantle cell neoplasia identified in lymph nodes resected from 341 patients (0.6%) with colorectal or breast adenocarcinoma (Am J Surg Pathol 2016;40:943)
+- 2 cases of isolated and incidental in situ mantle cell neoplasia were identified in lymph nodes resected from 341 patients (0.6%) with colorectal or breast adenocarcinoma (Am J Surg Pathol 2016;40:943)

-- 0 cases of in situ mantle cell neoplasia identified in 1,292 reactive lymph nodes from 131 patients without evidence of lymphoma (Mod Pathol 2012;25:1629)
+- 0 cases of in situ mantle cell neoplasia were identified in 1,292 reactive lymph nodes from 131 patients without evidence of lymphoma (Mod Pathol 2012;25:1629)

 Sites

-- Frequently nodal but may be seen in extranodal locations including appendix, gallbladder, lacrimal gland, lung, nasopharynx, small intestine, oropharynx, spleen and urinary bladder (Haematologica 2012;97:270, Head Neck 2013;35:E333, J Hematop 2012;5:169)
+- Frequently nodal but may be seen in extranodal locations, including appendix, gallbladder, lacrimal gland, lung, nasopharynx, small intestine, oropharynx, spleen and urinary bladder (Haematologica 2012;97:270, Head Neck 2013;35:E333, J Hematop 2012;5:169)

-- Involvement of more than one tissue site does not exclude the diagnosis (Blood 2016;127:2375)
+- Involvement of more than 1 tissue site does not exclude the diagnosis (Blood 2016;127:2375)

 - Peripheral blood involvement is permitted